George K. Konstantinou LLC

 No, you are not required to reside in Cyprus.

-No new or additional tax liabilities arise for the investor unless he opts to become a Cyprus tax resident, i.e. to spend 183 days in Cyprus (or more days than in any other jurisdiction).
-Cyprus tax residents who are NOT DOMICILED in Cyprus, that means they have not been Cyprus tax residents for 17 years out of last 20, by the July 16, 2015 tax legislation will now NOT BE SUBJECT to taxes on dividends, rental income and bank deposit interest on a worldwide income and income generated in Cyprus.
+No new or additional tax liabilities arise for the investor unless he opts to become a Cyprus tax resident, i.e., to spend 183 days in Cyprus (or more days than in any other jurisdiction).
+Cyprus tax residents who are NOT DOMICILED in Cyprus means they have not been Cyprus tax residents for 17 years out of the last 20, by the July 16, 2015 tax legislation, will now NOT BE SUBJECT to taxes on dividends, rental income, and bank deposit interest on a worldwide income and income generated in Cyprus.

 Can I include my family in my application?

 Yes.
-All investment options to citizenship allow for dependents.
+All investment options for citizenship allow for dependents.
 ‘Dependent’ refers to: (1) children under the age of 18, (2) children between the age of 18 and 25 who are full-time students and financially dependent on the principal applicant, and (3) parents or grandparents over the age of 65 years old, if they are living with or fully supported by the main applicant.
-Neither the spouse nor the children are required to make any additional financial investments.
+Neither the spouse nor the children must make any additional financial investments.

 Am I required to live in Cyprus?